-Throughout his first term in office, President Higgins has led the commemorations of many significant events over the 1912-1916 period, and in addressing the Dáil 100 event, the President will encourage the people of Ireland to celebrate the centenary of our democracy and to reflect on our collective past, our successes and our failures.
+Throughout his first term in office, President Higgins has led the commemorations of many significant events over the 1912-1916 period, and in addressing the Dáil 100 event, the President encouraged the people of Ireland to celebrate the centenary of our democracy and to reflect on our collective past, our successes and our failures.

 If you would like to read more about the President's approach to ethical remembrance, have a look at this collection of the President's speeches on the topic, as published by the Government.